-Sargen, swinging an axe infectively at the hovering beast: “Zook!
+Sargen, swinging an axe ineffectively at the hovering beast: “Zook!
 Some help!”

 Zook took one last look at the spellbooks just out of his grasp and jumped down to help his friends.
 The eye-beams of the Spectator beast scythed around the room and things looked dire.

-So after a few seconds of spell-casting bolts of fire leapt from Zooks fingers and arced towards the monster.
-It turned three of it’s four eyes to watch as the bolts sailed on either side of it to alight at several places on the dry, dusty and definitely highly flammable floor.
+After a few seconds of chanting g bolts of fire leapt from Zooks fingers and arced towards the monster.
+Three of it’s four eyes turned to watch as the bolts sailed on either side of its body to alight on the dry, dusty and definitely highly flammable floor.